uxioandrade/go-react-kubernetes/README.md

 # go-react-kubernetes
-Code for the a tutorial on Kubernetes
+Code for a medium tutorial on deploying a full-stack React+Go app to Kubernetes.